 As a data processor, the company has undertaken risk assessments to include more detailed consideration of the data we hold including a data protection impact analysis of personal information stored and processed.
 Policies such as data incident response plans and backup data retention have been reviewed and updated as appropriate.

 To ensure compliance with GDPR, we have implemented additional controls to meet GDPR requirements within the ISMS, updating and enhancing policies as necessary.
 Tascomi will continue to inform, advise and regularly monitor compliance at a senior level in the company.
 Where appropriate, additional tools have been implemented that support our processes, provide necessary security and ensure that GDPR data management and protection objectives have been met.

 Tascomi Products and Solutions

 Tascomi’s extensive range of innovative cloud solutions are used to provide industry-leading, web-based and mobile software solutions to help Local Authorities and Government departments.
 Whilst the data in a Tascomi system is owned by our customers and responsibility for compliance under GDPR falls to the customer, Tascomi are committed to providing capability in our solutions to support our customer’s obligations and compliance activities under the GDPR legislation.

-Such capability will include tools to locate and manage personal data held in the customer’s Tascomi solution, including the ability to anonymise or remove data (the “right to be forgotten”) as well as respond to requests under the legislation to delete, correct or restrict the processing of data.
-The use of these tools will be designed to improve general data management capabilities as well as aid the customer’s ability to stay compliant within the GDPR legislation.
+Such capability includes tools to locate and manage personal data held in the customer’s Tascomi solution, including the ability to anonymise or remove data (the “right to be forgotten”) as well as respond to requests under the legislation to delete, correct or restrict the processing of data.
+The use of these tools has been designed to improve general data management capabilities as well as aid the customer’s ability to stay compliant within the GDPR legislation.

 Further information on GDPR is available from the Information Commissioner’s Office (ICO): Guide to the General Data Protection Regulation (GDPR) – Click Here